Your shopping cart is empty!

 2: SLEEP WELL

 It also helps to go to bed at the same time each day.
-This sends a message to your brain that it’s time to settle down.
-Try and wind down for at least an hour beforehand too – avoiding sugar, caffeine and alcohol – while keeping the lights a little dimmer than usual.
-Avoid exercising too close to bedtime or working too late if that’s possible.
-Click here to read 10 tips for getting a better nights sleep.
+Try and wind down for at least an hour beforehand too – avoiding sugar, caffeine and alcohol – while keeping the lights off or a little dimmer than usual.
+Click here to read 10 tips for getting a better night's sleep.

 3: REDUCE PROCESSED FOODS